-Impact Further assessment Justification Mitigation Impact Atmospheric emissions No Justification Emissions during decommissioning activities, (largely comprising fuel combustion gases) will occur following CoP.
+Impact urther ssessment Justification Mitigation Atmospheric No emissions 0 Emissions during decommissioning activities, (largely comprising fuel combustion gases) will occur following CoP.
 Emissions generated by infrastructure, equipment and vessels associated with operation of the assets will be replaced by those from vessel use as well as the recycling of decommissioned materials.
 Reviewing historical EU Emissions Trading Scheme data and comparison with the likely emissions from the proposed workscope suggests that emissions relating to decommissioning will be minor relative to those generated during production.
 The estimated CO 2 emissions to be generated by the selected decommissioning options are 136,732 Te, this equates to 1.04% of the total UKCS emissions in 2018 (13,200,000 Te) [9].
-These emissions present a total value for the overall project; the figure has been calculated assuming approximately 842 days of vessel emissions across the duration of the project and includes any theoretical emissions associated with the recovery of items, as well as the emissions relating to manufacture for replacement of items decommissioned in situ .
-The project vessel time is split across eight types of vessels which will participate in a variety of activities including: flowline removal, rock placement and a post-decommissioning survey.
+These emissions present a total value for the overall project; the figure has been calculated assuming approximately 842 days of vessel emissions across the duration of the project and includes any theoretical emissions associated with the recovery of items, as well as the emissions relating to manufacture for replacement of items decommissioning survey.
 The total emissions estimate also includes any emissions associated with the infrastructure being removed and remaining in situ .
 See Appendix 6 for a summary of the emissions associated with the project vessels, operational activity and recovery of remaining materials.
 Review of available decommissioning EAs shows conclusively that atmospheric emissions in highly dispersive offshore environments do not present significant impacts and are extremely small in the context of UKCS and global emissions.
-Most submissions also note that emissions from short-term decommissioning activities are semil compared to those previously arising from the asset over its Vessel management Minimal vessel use/movement Vessel sharing where possible Engine maintenance operational life.
-Considering the above, atmospheric emissions do not warrant further assessment.
+Most submissions also note that emissions from short-term decommissioning activities are small compared to those previously arising from the asset over its operational life.
+Vessel management Minimal vessel use/movement Vessel sharing where possible Engine maintenance